 Hang on!
 We needed to create those anyway in order to develop our product in an Agile manner, and we updated them as we clarified our purpose using feedback… so do we actually need anything else in terms of documentation…?
 Hmmm.

 Architecture is required up front

 Once more the question is not whether some architecture is required but how much.
 End-to-end functionality, however minimal, requires decisions about architecture.

 Adaptations depend on understanding the underlying principle behind each practice.
 As long as we satisfy the principle, how we do so is open to debate and any number of creative solutions.
-We’ll examine what Emergn believes are the underlying principles in a coming series of blogs.
 But it’s always worth asking yourself whether you really need to adapt a practice, even if the answer is uncomfortable.